ISISComputingGroup/ibex_developers_manual/MercuryiTC.md

 ### He Level

-The helium level can be monitored by setting the macro VI_LEVEL_N to point at the correct vi in a similar fashion to the temperature.
+The helium level can be monitored by setting the macro `LEVEL_N` to point at the correct vi in a similar fashion to the temperature.

 ### Pressure

-A pressure card can be monitored by setting the macro VI_PRESSURE_N to point at the correct vi in a similar fashion to the temperature.
+A pressure card can be monitored by setting the macro `PRESSURE_N` to point at the correct vi in a similar fashion to the temperature.

 ### Example